-He ran classes in Workington and for both schoolchildren and teenagers but he also ran dances for adults.
+He ran classes in Workington for both school children and teenagers, and he also ran dances for adults.
 His wife was a dressmaker and he held his classes in a room above her shop in Oxford Street.
 The children’s classes were from 17.00 to 19.30 with the adult dances afterwards.
 He played the fiddle for both the classes and the dances.
 He only taught social dancing.

-His pupils included William Wright form Seaton, who learned from him.
+His pupils included William Wright from Seaton, who learned from him.
 He thought that Bryden had only private pupils and did not run classes.

 d’Alberts (incl figures of Waltz Cotillion)

 Eight Hand Reel